veyselaksin/vector-job/README.en.md

 </a>

 Vector Job is a job search platform where you can easily find a job and manage your applications, if you are a manager, you can open a job posting.
 You can filter job postings suitable for you, view them in your workflow and apply for one or more job postings you like.

+**Note:** An activation link will be sent to your email address while registering.
+Your account will not be active until you click on the activation link.
+If you can't view the mail, please don't forget to check spam too!

 <code>Vecor Job Web Site: http://ec2-52-12-227-159.us-west-2.compute.amazonaws.com</code>